KoMa-Git/GithubPortfolio/Flask/readme.md

-# Flask mini page for automate testing
+# Flask mini page for automate testin

 This is a small project where i could show my enthusiasm about coding, testing and connecting things together.